 At the neighborhood Ligaras of the traditional village Kavoussi, province Ierapetra, we meet the impressive Byzantine church of the Holy Apostles (Agii Apostoli).
 Ligaras gets its name after the plant ligaria (chaste tree), as there is a spring (kavousi) that watered the village, and was full of that plant.
 Ligaras is the oldest neighborhood in Kavousi, which over the centuries developed around this spring.

 The church of the Holy Apostles is the most important monument of Ligaras due to its age and the beauty of the frescoes.
-It is a single aisled vaulted temple with many frescoes that dates back between 1200 -1250.
-Despite the age, the frescoes that adorn every inch are kept in good condition and the actions of Archeologists have removed corrosion signs that dull old paintings in most Byzantine churches of Crete.
+It is a single aisled vaulted temple with many frescoes dating back between 1200 -1250.
+Despite the age, the frescoes that adorn every wall are kept in good condition and the archeologists have removed corrosion signs that dull old paintings in most Byzantine churches of Crete.

-The subjects include several scenes from the Old Testament, 13 different depictions of the life cycle of Christ and a striking frescoe of the Virgin during the birth of Christ.
+The subjects include several scenes from the Old Testament, 13 different depictions of the cycle of Christ and a striking frescoe of the Virgin Mary during the birth of the Christ and the Three Holy Children in the Fiery Furnace in the south wall of the sanctuary.
 There are also scenes with sinners at hell.
-The temple of Holy Apostles has two layers of hagiography (first from the 14th century and the newest of the 15th century).
+The temple of Holy Apostles has two layers of murals (first from the 14th century and the newest of the 15th century).